Fly & Cruise Antarctica

 Flights to King George Island, South Shetlands

-Although delays are possible, one of our principal Fly & Cruise operators has an impressive 80.9% success rate of flights arriving on the correct day across 141 flights over the last 14 years.
-A further 14.9% arrived the day before or day after, while only one trip has ever had to be totally cancelled.
-In reality, the majority of delays experienced are only a few hours.
+Although delays are possible, over the past 20 years one of our principal Fly & Cruise operators has an impressive 82.9% success rate of flights arriving on or before the intended day.
+A further 12% arrived the day after.
+Severe delays are rare and in reality, the majority of delays experienced are only a few hours.

 Why are flights sometimes delayed?